 This depends on which apprenticeship programme your apprentice is enrolled on and their existing skills, knowledge and behaviours.
 An apprenticeship must provide for a practical period of training that lasts for a minimum duration of 12 months.
 The minimum duration of an apprenticeship is based on your apprentice working at least 30 hours a week, including any off-the-job training they undertake.

-At the end of the learning period your apprentice will complete an end point assessment with each programme having a slightly different requirement.
-This could include a written exam, interview or oral assessment on the content of an apprentice’s portfolio, production of a show piece, observed practice in the workplace or a simulation exercise.
+At the end of the practical period your apprentices' skills, knowledge and behaviours will be externally assessed, this is called the End Point Assessment.
+Each programme will have a slightly different requirement, this could include a written exam, interview or oral assessment on the content of their portfolio, production of a show piece, observed practice in the workplace or a simulation exercise.

 A benefit of engaging with apprenticeships is that the majority of your apprentice’s training and assessment is Government funded via the Digital Apprenticeship Service (DAS).
 The amount you pay depends on the apprenticeship programme, the number of staff you employ, the age of your apprentice and whether they have any prior skills or knowledge relevant to the apprenticeship programme.
 If you're an employer with a pay bill (PAYE) of more than £3 million each year your apprentice’s training cost will be covered via your apprenticeship levy.

-The Digital Apprenticeship Service (DAS) is the online portal for a business looking to engage with apprenticeships.
+The Digital Apprenticeship Service (DAS) is the online portal for a business when engaging with apprenticeships.

 It is your one stop shop for all things apprenticeships.